abu@software-lab.de

 System Functions

-cmd argv opt version gc tty raw alarm sigio kids protect heap stack adr byte env trail up sys date time usec stamp dat$ $dat datSym datStr strDat expDat day week ultimo tim$ $tim telStr expTel locale allowed allow pwd cd chdir ctty info dir dirname basename errno native %@ struct lisp exec call kill quit task fork pipe timeout mail assert test bye
+cmd argv opt version gc tty prompt raw alarm sigio kids protect heap stack adr byte env trail up sys date time usec stamp dat$ $dat datSym datStr strDat expDat day week ultimo tim$ $tim telStr expTel locale allowed allow pwd cd chdir ctty info dir dirname basename errno native %@ struct lisp exec call kill quit task fork pipe timeout mail assert test bye

 Globals